yunsupark1120/GL-EALSTM/readme.md

 This is an official repository for reproducing the results demonstrated in the paper Using Entity-Aware LSTM to Enhance Streamflow Predictions in Transboundary and Large Lake Basins.

+The raw data used for training is available in the [google drive](https://drive.google.com/drive/folders/1fMIZ_zZVNo05FsV3rhGibH9V1WYjnNHI?usp=sharing).
+In order to reproduce the same results showcased in the paper, it is encouraged to follow the described preprocessing procedure and convert the processed data to NetCDF format.

+All experiments are conducted with a framework [`neuralhydrology`](https://github.com/neuralhydrology/neuralhydrology).

 ## 1. How to train the model

 To train the model, follow the steps below: